uiuctml/npc-models/README.md

 This project is designed to run directly on the operating system, without any Python virtual environments such as Conda.
 Using such environments is unnecessary and not recommended.
 Additionally, avoid installing Python packages via `pip` unless explicitly instructed.
 Packages from the system package manager are preferred.

+To ensure maximum compatibility and performance, run this project on a system with at least 64 GB of CPU memory (swap space acceptable) and 16 GB of GPU memory (aggregate across all available GPUs).

 ## Project Hierarchy

 This project is part of the NPC pipeline.
 To ensure compatibility and maintain consistent references across the pipeline, organize the project directories as follows: